1962 Pacific typhoon season: Typhoon Iris

 A tropical wave, the 22nd of the 1962 season, forming on May 26 met a polar trough northeast of the island of Koror.
 This fracture caused the wave to begin developing during the early morning hours.
 The system rapidly intensified and became the fourth tropical depression of the season on the same afternoon.
-Rapid intensification occurred and within six hours, the depression became Tropical Storm Iris on May 26 just east of the Philippines.
+Within six hours, the depression became Tropical Storm Iris on May 26 just east of the Philippines.
 The eye of Iris began to define itself, as operationally winds reached 75 mph on May 27, which would classify the system a typhoon.
 However, in post-analysis, Iris was never able to strengthen into a typhoon, peaking at winds of 70 mph off the Philippine coast.
 A minimum central pressure was read of 990 millibars within the storm.
 Iris paralleled the shore for several hours, beginning a rapid weakening process, falling to a minimal tropical storm with winds of only 40 mph by the end of the day.

 During the morning of May 28, Iris began to suffer from its lack of upper-level divergence and as a result was demoted into a tropical depression.
 The weakening system persisted two more days off the coast and dissipated on the morning of May 30.
 The dissipating remains of the Iris persisted for another day off the Philippines, dissipating southeast of Taiwan on May 31.

 Reported impact from Iris in the Philippines were five deaths reported and no estimated damage to crops on the islands.